dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ### Backup

 Backup is an online tool, meaning it is available when Dgraph Alpha server is running.
-For encrypted backups, the Dgraph Alpha server must be configured with the “encryption_key_file”.
+For encrypted backups, the Dgraph Alpha server must be configured with the `--encryption key-file=value`.
 Starting with v20.07.0, the Dgraph Alpha server can alternatively be configured to interface with a [Hashicorp Vault](https://www.vaultproject.io/) server to obtain keys.

 {{% notice "note" %}}
-`encryption_key_file` flag or `vault` superflag was used for encryption-at-rest and will now also be used for encrypted backups.
+`encryption key-file=value` flag or `vault` superflag was used for encryption-at-rest and will now also be used for encrypted backups.
 {{% /notice %}}

 ## Online restore